kgrid/kgrid-python-runtime/README.md

     If you're starting the runtime at a different address, that url must be specified by setting the environment variable:
     `KGRID_PYTHON_ENV_URL`

+- To have the runtime cache objects and only reload them from the activator if the checksum generated during packaging changes set `KGRID_PYTHON_CACHE_OBJECTS` to `true`

 ## To run the tests:
 `python -m unittest discover -s tests`